liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/08-preparing-your-ios-project-for-liferay-screens.markdown

 ![Figure 3: The Objective-C bridging header.](../../images/screens-ios-project-header.png)

 There's just one more thing to take care of to ensure that your project is ready for Liferay Screens.
+You need to make sure that your project is configured to communicate with your Liferay Portal instance.
 Create a new property list file called `liferay-server-context.plist`.
-You'll use this file to configure the settings for your Liferay Portal instance.
-Use [`liferay-server-context-sample.plist`](https://github.com/liferay/liferay-screens/tree/master/ios/Library/Core/liferay-server-context-sample.plist) as a template.
+Use [`liferay-server-context-sample.plist`](https://github.com/liferay/liferay-screens/blob/master/ios/Framework/Core/Resources/liferay-server-context-sample.plist) as a template.
 This screenshot shows such a file being browsed:

 ![Figure 4: The `liferay-context.plist` file.](../../images/screens-ios-liferay-context.png)